bowman2001/perplexdoc/content/doc/intro/workflow/publish/index.md

 Many workflows for Hugo are listed in the section [Hosting & Deployment][hd] of its documentation.
 In all cases we need to set the parameter `baseURL` to our domain URL in the main configuration file [{$config.yaml}](/doc/appendix/config/configyaml#6).

-The following remarks will give you an impression of two ways to build & deploy.
+The following remarks will give you an impression of two common concepts to build & deploy.

 ## Use your own hardware